radiogenomics/Data-Science/README.md

 # Data-Science
-This is the portal of Matlab and Python codes
+This is the portal of Matlab, Python, and R codes
-In this project, we integrate the codes from two major library-sets:
+In this project, we integrate the codes from three major library-sets:
 1. Matlab
 2. Python
+3. R